-Children in the Foundation Stage are taught history through the area of learning - 'Understanding of the world'.
-History is mostly taught as part of an integrated class topic.
+In the Early Years Foundation Stage, History is mostly taught as part of an integrated class topic and through 'Understanding of the world'.
 Children are encouraged to talk about past and present events in their own lives, and in those of their families and other people they know and will begin to develop early historical skills.
-Historical aspects include: Transport, All creatures great and small, All about me, Celebrations and many others linked to half termly topics.